 G'day motorsport fans.
 FOX Sports Australia has the rights to show live Extreme E races in Australia.

-That means Foxtel and Kayo Sports subscribers will get a front row seat when the action starts continues on 28th August 2021 in Greenland.
+That means Foxtel and Kayo Sports subscribers will get a front row seat when the action moves to Dorset, for the Jurassic X Prix finale on 18-19th December 2021.

 How to watch Extreme E in Ireland